Take a look around the Kirkstyle Inn and Rooms, the little pub in the country that’s perfect for a weekend getaway

 I also loved the vintage feel that runs throughout the Kirkstyle Inn and Rooms, thanks to all the quirky prints, photographs and curios used to decorate it.

-The food and drink at the Kirkstyle Inn are also excellent, and we were warmly welcomed by both the staff and the locals drinking in the Inn.
+The food and drink at the Kirkstyle Inn are also excellent, and I was warmly welcomed by both the staff and the locals drinking in the Inn.

 The Kirkstyle Inn would be a lovely place to stay if you’re visiting the local area, and it would make the perfect cosy spot for a romantic weekend away.

-This was certainly a memorable visit, and Mark and I have already agreed that we’ll definitely be returning in the future.
+This was certainly a memorable visit, and I’m sure that I’ll definitely be returning in the future.

 The Kirkstyle Inn and Rooms